 But there was more to the measures against the Jews than an attempt to redistribute wealth from the small Romanian middle class (which included many Jews) to the poor Romanian peasantry.
 If the aim were simply to boost economic development and undertake programmes of “modernisation”, then attacking the Jews made no sense – they were already contributing to the Romanian economy, the Jews of the Regat (the “Old Kingdom” of Moldavia and Wallachia) thought of themselves as Romanian and the Jews of Banat and Transylvania, though often of German or Hungarian speaking backgrounds, could have been regarded by a state with less narrow ethnic aims as net contributors to national life.
 As Jewish doctor and writer Emil Dorian asked in his diary with respect to his landlord, how has the situation changed “if the exorbitant rents go into the pocket of a Gentile rather than a Jewish exploiter?”
 But the fact is that since 1918 and the creation of “Greater Romania” as part of the postwar settlement, the Romanian state had been devoted to a project of national homogenisation of which minorities, especially Germans, Hungarians, Jews and Roma, were the targets.
 “The elimination of the foreign element”, said Antonescu, “depends on its replacement by local forces in the spirit of the fullest integrity.”

 The Antonescu regime offered a more extreme version of the Romanianisation policy that had been developing in response to the new constitution of 1923, which had granted Jews civil rights.
-Under King Carol’s dictatorship of 1938, Octavian Goga’s government reversed many of the Jews’ rights, and Goga’s successor Ion Gigurtu, introduced Nuremberg-style laws in 1940 just before Antonescu took power with the Iron Guard.
+Just before the establishment of King Carol’s royal dictatorship in February 1938, Octavian Goga’s short-lived antisemitic government (December 1937-February 1938) reversed many of the Jews’ rights,which Carol never abrogated.
+Ion Gigurtu, then head of government under the royal dictatorship, introduced Nuremberg-style laws in 1940 just before Antonescu took power with the Iron Guard.
 Not only did Antonescu’s regime take radical measures to steal property from Jews, leaving them destitute, but it murdered them too.
-The Romanian army was the third largest in the Axis (after the Wehrmacht and the Italian army).
+The Romanian army was the third largest in the Axis (after the Wehrmacht and the Japanese army).
 Following the occupation of the part of western Ukraine between the Dniester and Bug rivers, the Germans and Romanians agreed at Tiraspol (17 August 1941) and Tighina (30 August) to name the area Transnistria, run by the Romanians from Odessa but allowing the Germans control of major railway lines and the port of Odessa.
 Jews were deported there from Bukovina and Bessarabia.
 Together with the local Jews, including the Jews of Odessa, they were killed there in large numbers or were left to starve or freeze to death in the inhospitable environment.
 The largest single massacre occurred at Bogdanovka in Golta county, when in December 1941 some 4,000-5,000 Jews were burned alive in a stable block and a further 43,000 shot in a local forest.